 It’s vital to work with a home care agency familiar with dementia and Alzheimer’s care, even if your loved one is only experiencing early signs of dementia.
 The Alzheimer’s Association suggests taking these steps before selecting a home care provider:

-Share information Seniors with dementia need to be comfortable with their caregivers, and providers can form stronger bonds with seniors if they know them well.
-Discuss past accomplishments, interests, and fond memories with the home care aide.
+Share information.
+Seniors with dementia need to be comfortable with their caregivers, and providers can form stronger bonds with seniors if they know them well.
+Discuss your loved one’s past accomplishments, interests, and fond memories with the home care aide so they can best provide person-centered dementia care and connect with your relative.
 Share photo albums, favorite music, and recipes as well.
 These tools are helpful for reminiscence therapy.